 So, you want to update that laundry room or bathroom, but you want to do it inexpensively.
 After all, a guest bath or a laundry room is not a room that you really show off that much.
 Laminate is inexpensive, but excessive water can damage it.
 Consider luxury vinyl, which is moisture resistant.

 Luxury Vinyl is so different from the vinyl flooring you’ve seen in the past.
 They come in beautiful designs including the hardwood look.
-Making installation even easier, there are several varieties that are the peel and stick variety.
+Making installation even easier, there are several varieties that are peel and stick.

 - Large Tiles